Subscription Modal Banner

 • Loyalty Bonus if your policy is active for at least 10 years

-Pros: It’s a flexible plan that you can use not only for your child’s education but also for other financial goals and even emergencies.
+Pro: It’s a flexible plan that you can use for your child’s education, other financial goals, and even emergencies.

 This protection and savings plan from Sun Life provides double life insurance coverage and cash benefits, which you can use to fund your child’s education needs.